TranAnKhang/TranAnKhang/README.md

 ## About Me

 I'm a high school senior at EIS HCMC pursuing the IB Diploma, with a passion for computer science and software development that goes well beyond the classroom.
-From designing and teaching a 14-week Python curriculum to interning at an AI tech company — I'm always looking for hands-on ways to grow.
+From designing and teaching a 14-week Python curriculum to interning at an AI tech company, I am constantly looking for hands-on ways to grow.

 I'm someone who learns by doing, collaborates naturally, and brings the same energy to code as I do to volleyball, ping pong, or finding the perfect outfit.